Protecting Albania's Marine and Coastal Biodiversity

 What have we accomplished so far

-- UNDP in cooperation with Ministry of Environment and Local Authorities in Orikumi has continuously steered-up synergies and efforts from all stakeholders to accomplishment of one main objective: improved management and conservation of marine ecosystems in the piloted area of Sazan-Karaburuni, but countrywide as well.
+• UNDP in cooperation with Ministry of Environment and Local Authorities in Orikumi has continuously steered-up synergies and efforts from all stakeholders to accomplish one main objective: improved management and conservation of marine ecosystems in the piloted area of Sazan-Karaburuni, but countrywide as well.

 • The Management Plan for Karaburun-Sazan Marine Protected Area has been developed through a participatory approach, including four stakeholders’ workshops, consultative meetings, opinion polls, etc.

-- The structure of the Management Plan follows the “Standard Structure of Protected Areas Management Plans in Albania” approved by the Ministry on Environment on 21 February 2013.
-It deals with description of the National Marine Park (NMP), where all relevant data on location, legal status, policies and legislation are listed; this is followed by an analysis of stakeholders and description of PA natural system, of existing PA facilities and current visitor use, of socio-economic system, current and foreseen governance structure, cultural landscape and heritage, as well as studies and scientific research related to the marine protected area (MPA).
-The plan also addresses management aspects stating the vision of the MPA, the management themes and management zones of the NMP.
+• The structure of the Management Plan follows the “Standard Structure of Protected Areas Management Plans in Albania” approved by the Ministry on Environment on 21 February 2013.
+It deals with description of the National Marine Park (NMP), followed by an analysis of stakeholders and description of PA natural ecosystems, of existing PA and visitor facilities , , current and foreseen governance structure, cultural landscape and heritage, as well as studies and scientific research related to the marine protected area (MPA).
+The plan also addresses management aspects, stating the vision of the MPA, the management themes and management zones of the NMP.

 • Enforcement and control mechanisms such as surveillance /patrolling in the target area of Sazan-Karaburuni, are ensuring mitigation and prevention of all kind of damages and environment pressures.